threefoldtech/home/contribution/development_process.md

 - priorities:
     - "priority_cricital" means team needs to do in the same day (every other work needs to be suspended until done)
         - if it cannot be done in time, escalation needs to happen asap (not next day)
-    - "priority_major" means the task should be done in within 48 hours
+    - "priority_major" means the task should be done in within 48 hours (exceptional 3 days, if its simply a too big issue)
+        - this means, any priority task gets priority on everything else

 The used swimlanes: